Whitby is a Village in the county of Cheshire.

 Whitby postcode: CH65 9LW

-There are great places to visit near Whitby including some great towns, villages, historic buildings, country parks, nature reserves, sssis, museums, parks, cities, castles, roman sites, ruins, lakes, woodlands, hills, hiking areas, old mines and canals.
+There are great places to visit near Whitby including some great towns, villages, historic buildings, country parks, nature reserves, sssis, museums, parks, cities, castles, roman sites, ruins, lakes, woodlands, hills, hiking areas, old mines, ancient sites and canals.

 Whitby has some unmissable historic buildings nearby like Quarry Bank, Warrington Parish Church Of St Elphin, The Ruskin Rooms, Tatton Park, Chester Racecourse, Chester City Walls, and Bonewaldesthorne Tower.

-There are a number of nature reserves near Whitby including Woolston Eyes, and Tatton Park.
+There are a several good nature reserves in the Whitby area like Woolston Eyes, and Tatton Park.

-Whitby has some unmissable hills nearby like Shutlingsloe, and Teggs Nose Country Park.
+The area around Whitby boasts some of the best hills including Shutlingsloe, and Teggs Nose Country Park.

 Whitby History